jakemcc/jakemccrary.com/source/blog/2025-11-30-notify-yourself-when-a-task-finishes.markdown

 `terminal-notifier` makes it trivial to send notifications.

 Below is the script I run while working on this website.
-It uses `entr` for monitoring for changes to the input files and when changes are detected, it renders this site using my homegrown [Babashka](https://babashka.org/) code and when that finishes, it uses `terminal-notifier` to alert me.
+It uses `entr` to monitor the input files; when changes are detected, it renders this site using my homegrown [Babashka](https://babashka.org/) static site generator, and when that finishes, it uses `terminal-notifier` to alert me.

 ```bash
 #!/bin/bash